 In any case, it is very clear that a relief device (in fact, the entire EPRS) is a safety critical element.
 Therefore, it must be designed taking into consideration the risk tolerability criteria of the owner.
 The only way to accomplish this is by performing a process hazard analysis and obtaining an exhaustive list of potential overpressure scenarios, their relief conditions and the risk associated.

-Missing runaway reaction scenarios or improper risk assessment is very typical when the plant was designed and built by an engineering company.
-Quite often, they refer to general standards such as API 520 and 5213 or ISO 4126, or even their own internal standards and criteria, and very rarely do those include the consideration of runaway chemical reactions or thermal decompositions.
-Also, quite often, the information that the owner has made available about chemical reactions is scarce or nonexistent.
-A modest, constant, heat input from a fire can substantially increase the kinetics of the reaction, and consequently result in undersizing of the vent.
+Missing runaway reaction scenarios or proper risk assessment is very typical when the plant was designed and built by an engineering company.
+Quite often, they refer to general standards such as API 520 and 5213 or ISO 41264, or even their own internal standards and criteria, and very rarely do those include the consideration of runaway chemical reactions or thermal decompositions.
+Also, quite often, the information that the owner has made available about chemical reactions is scarce if existent at all.
+It is also important to consider a fire-induced runaway or decomposition.
 If only the reaction energy is considered, you may undersize the vent.
+A fire heat up rate of 3 °C/min can increase the reaction self heat rate by an order of magnitude.